Document archiving: security and safety standards 2022

 Not every organization can go 100% paperless, but the best results are achieved when you convert as many documents to digital as possible and capture them as close to the "entry point" as you can.

 For example, certain types of mail should be opened and immediately scanned and routed to the proper people as digital documents.
-Workflows should allow staff to forward attachments directly into the document management system, rather than require that they print documents emails.
+Workflows should allow staff to forward attachments directly into the document management system, rather than require that they print document emails.

 A document management solution provides opportunities to do much more than you could ever do with paper processes.
 Don't seek to create workflows that mimic what you did with paper.
 Instead, gather subject matter experts in your organization and design better processes that take full advantage of digital capabilities.